-WHO has formally named the disease that coronavirus causes: COVID-19.
+The World Health Organization (WHO) has formally named the disease that the new coronavirus causes COVID-19.

 Yasmin is the director of Stanford Health Communication, clinical assistant professor in the Stanford Department of Medicine and a former officer in the Epidemic Intelligence Service at the U.S. Centers for Disease Control and Prevention, where she investigated disease outbreaks.